 Drunk driving is a serious offense, and Missouri’s laws are understandably strict to protect people on the roads.
 If an officer pulls you over for suspicion of driving while intoxicated, they will likely issue a breathalyzer.
 Since Missouri has an “implied consent” law, if you choose not to take the breathalyzer, you will be issued a refusal, which has its own set of penalties.

-Suppose you take the breathalyzer test that the law enforcement officer issues and produce a blood alcohol content (BAC) over the legal limit, which is .08%.
+Suppose you take the breathalyzer test that the law enforcement officer issues and produce a blood alcohol content (BAC) over the legal limit of .08%.
 In that case, you will be charged with a DWI (you can even be charged if your BAC is less than .08% if your driving is impaired by alcohol).